-6.2.37 We estimate the total benefit would range between €0.6bn and €2.1bn (in NPV 2019 terms) for a harmonised reduction of the ISP duration to 15 minutes across market areas where it is currently longer than 15 minutes.
-This benefit would increase to €0.7bn to €2.4bn if the ISP duration was to be further reduced to five minutes.
+7.2.34 We estimate the total benefit would range between €1.4bn and €3.6bn (in NPV 2019 terms) for a harmonised reduction of the ISP duration to 15 minutes across market areas where it is currently longer than 15 minutes.
+This benefit would increase to €1.2bn to €4.4bn if the ISP duration was to be further reduced to five minutes.
 We have summarised these results below.
-We note that, in light of the discussion on BRP and TSO behaviour summarised above, some TSOs have expressed a view that the low end of our benefit range is more realistic.